alexis-lp/Deep_Learning_TP/README.md

 Ending Validation loss = 0.77
 Computation time : 270.13s

 We could improve these performances with several things.
 First modifying the first convolution layer to add even more channels for example, but I didn’t know if we had the right to do it.
 Then we could also use different pooling methods (Average pooling for example).
-Finally, there are so many configurations to test that we could spend even more time to see if there whiich one are better.
+Finally, there are so many configurations to test that we could spend even more time to see if there which one are better.

 # CONCLUSION